-Upon approval and issuance of a development permit, vesting becomes effective upon the date the application was filed, as long as the permit remains valid, in accordance with N.C.G.S.
-Chapter 143-755.
+Upon approval and issuance of a development permit, vesting becomes effective upon the date the application was approved, as long as the permit remains valid.

-Development permit approvals are vested for 12 months from the date the application was filed, and expires at 12 months unless work authorized by the permit is substantially commenced, or a development regulation provides for a longer permit expiration period, or the development regulation allows for time extension beyond the original 12 months, or provides a renewal process.
+Development permit approvals, with the exception of certificates of appropriateness, are vested for a period of three years from the date an application was approved, and expire at three years unless work authorized by the permit is substantially commenced, or a development regulation provides for a longer permit expiration period, or the development regulation allows for time extension beyond the original three years, or provides a renewal process.
+Certificates of appropriateness are vested for one year.